 - Thoughts on how to build momentum and enthusiasm among those they are educating

 The role of a Community Connector is to act as an LBBC ambassador.
 It's important for us to make sure our Community Connectors feel comfortable in that position and part of the LBBC team.
 That's why we've designed an ongoing training and continuing education calendar to keep our volunteers aware of everything LBBC has to offer and what we've got planned.
 To accomplish this, those accepted into the program will be expected to:

-- Define and accomplish 3 approved activities (education/promotion/fundraising) per year
+- Define and accomplish 6 LBBC approved activities during active term

 - Commit to at least 6-12 hours per month depending on agreed upon activities

 - Share information about LBBC by distributing materials throughout their community